12eymanameer/prodigy_da_task_02/README.md

 - **Age Distribution**: Visualizes the age distribution of passengers.
 - **Embarkation Points**: Highlights the survival rates based on the port of embarkation.

-## Tools Used
+Tools Used

-The analysis was conducted using **Power BI**, a powerful data visualization tool that allows for interactive and insightful data exploration.
+The analysis was conducted using Power BI for creating interactive and insightful data visualizations.
+Additionally, Google Colab was utilized for performing the data analysis in Python.
+You can view the Colab notebook here.

-Feel free to explore the repository and contribute to the analysis!